-With this digital real estate program, you can have the ability to completely walk away from the laptop because there is no ad management!
+With this Digital Leasing program, you can have the ability to completely walk away from the laptop because there is no ad management!

 Sound too good to be true?
 Of course it does!
 But it isn’t…in fact, business owners wish they had this skill!

 All you have to do is build and rank a website and forward the jobs off to a business owner in town, you could even email it to them!